 How Long Do You Have to File a Car Accident Claim in Michigan?

-Michigan law sets strict deadlines for filing car accident claims.
+Michigan car accidents laws set strict deadlines for filing car accident claims.
 The statute of limitations varies depending on the type of claim you are pursuing.
 If you were injured in a crash, your time limit to file a lawsuit depends on whether you’re seeking compensation for personal injury, vehicle damage, or wrongful death.
 Here are the key time limits for car accident claims in Michigan:

 Missing these deadlines could result in losing your right to compensation.
+If you are unsure how the claims process works or what steps must be completed before filing a lawsuit, our guide on how to file an insurance claim after a Michigan car accident explains how to properly start a claim and avoid common mistakes.
 Next, we’ll cover when exceptions apply to these statutes of limitations.

 Are There Exceptions to Michigan’s Car Accident Statute of Limitations?